Lupine ‘Popsicle Mix’

 Flowers: Late spring-early summer.

 Maintenance: Need mulch around the base of the plant to help keep the roots cool in the summer and protect them during the winter.
 Deadheading spent flowers to prolong bloom period.

 I went back out to Wagler’s for some reason, maybe I needed more plants or maybe I took her some.
 It is so good to have somewhere to take extra Alocasia… Anyway, I told her about the one dying and the Lobelia having bugs and she gave me a couple more Lupines.

 They did OK for a week or so then they all died…

 I have grown a lot of plants that I am familiar with but I always like experimenting with new plants.
 When I am out plant browsing and I find something I want to try I don’t always check the labels.
-The most important thing is that they have one for ID.
-Then when I do research for the blog page, like this one, I find out what I should have learned beforehand.
-Well, today is February 17, 2017, which is over eight months since I bought my first Lupines.
-Here’s what I have learned, though…
+The most important thing is that they have a name for ID.
+Then when I do research for a blog page, like this one, I find out what I should have learned beforehand.

 Lupines prefer warm days and cool nights in sun to lightly shaded areas.
 They prefer rich soil with organic matter that is slightly acidic with good drainage.
 Mulching is a good idea to keep their roots cooler in the summer and also protects them over the winter.
 They do not like hot dry summers, so growing them in a cooler climate is best… Hmm…